-Fluctuating Mineral Prices
+Fluctuating Metal Prices

-Factors beyond the control of the Company may affect the marketability of metals discovered, if any.
-Metal prices are subject to significant fluctuation and are affected by a number of factors which are beyond the control of the Company.
-The principal factors include: diminished demand which may arise if current rates of economic growth in China, North America and Europe are not sustained; supply interruptions due to changes in government policies in base and precious metals, war, or international trade embargos; increases in supply resulting from the alleviation of professional and skilled labour shortages experienced by the world's largest producers; and, increases in supply resulting from the discovery and the development of new sources of base and precious metals.
-The effect of these factors on the Company's operations cannot be predicted.
+Metal prices are subject to significant fluctuations and are affected by several factors which are beyond the control of Buchans.
+The principal factors include: diminished demand, which may arise if economic growth in China, North America, and/or Europe is not sustained: increases in supply resulting from the discovery and the development of new sources of metals; and supply interruptions, due to changes in government policies, war, or international trade disputes or embargos.
+The effect of these factors on the future price of metals and their effect on the Company's operations cannot be predicted.